An elliptical trainer is the right mix of a series of workout requirements that need attention during a regular session.

 These are heavyweight machinery equivalent of the modern-day workout techniques.

-However, the most common choice for an elliptical at professional outlets is the fixed one due to their tendency of being robust and durable.
+However, the most common choice for an elliptical at professional outlets is the fixed one due to its robust and durable tendency.

 The size may vary up to 7 feet for length and 3 feet for width.